PavanRangani/docs/docs/prd/tasks/task-instance.md

 #### Due Date
   - The date by which the task must be successfully completed.
+  - Its always the greater than the current date.
+Not mandatory for `Blocked` & `On Hold` status.
+  - For `Multi-Step` task, its calculated field based on the due date of the Sub-task.

 ### RACI Roles
 **Responsible** : Mandatory for `Normal` task.
 Multiple persons can be added.
 Not applicable for `Multi-Step` task.
 For `Multi-Step`, one responsible person can be added with each Sub-Task.
 This person is expected to get the task done; the task will show up in their work queue.